While fire is quite rare in most car accidents when it does occur, the injuries can be debilitating or even deadly.

-Unlike what we see in movies, cars generally don’t explode the second they hit a pole.
+Unlike in movies, cars generally don’t explode the second they hit a pole.
 In fact, fire is quite rare in car accidents.
 However, when it does occur, the injuries can be debilitating or even deadly.

 Burn injuries during a car crash can occur from a variety of different elements, such as: